makccr/dot/README.md

 </a>

 # Dotfiles
 These are my dot files.
-I primarily use [Arch](https://www.archlinux.org), but on occasion have been known to use [Arco](https://arcolinux.com/), [Manjaro](https://manjaro.org), or some other Arch based distro; but [Solus](https://getsol.us) is dope too, it just doesn't require much configuration.
-I also run Debian or Ubuntu on a few server type systems, so I also try to make sure my dotfiles work there as well, and very occasionally I'll use a MacBook, where these dotfiles mostly work.
+I primarily use [Arch](https://www.archlinux.org), but on occasion have been known to use [Arco](https://arcolinux.com/), [Manjaro](https://manjaro.org), or some other Arch based flavor.
+I also run Debian or Ubuntu on a few server type systems, so I also try to make sure my dotfiles work there as well, and very occasionally I'll use a MacBook, where these dotfiles work for the most part, but I don't bend over backwards to make sure they do.

 **The main things here are:**
 1. My [Neovim](https://neovim.io/) configuration.